Upcoming Public Information Sessions

 Phone: 409-766-3004

-Freeport Project
+Freeport Element

 The current levee system was designed and constructed by the United States Army Corps of Engineers (USACE) in the 1960s.
 It serves to reduce the risk of flooding caused by storm surges, as well as riverine flooding from the Brazos River and Oyster Creek, for over 45 square miles of urban, industrial, and residential area within the City of Freeport, Texas and its vicinity.
 The system has seen several major storm surges since being constructed by USACE.
 The most recent were caused by Hurricane Rita in 2005 and Hurricane Ike in 2008.

-Project Need
+Element Need

 The existing Freeport Hurricane Flood Protection Project (HFPP) is being evaluated for repair and replacement where needed.
 With the recent developments in technology, USACE is utilizing advanced modelling capabilities to model severe storm combinations to provide an increased level of protection over the next 50 years.

-The recommended Freeport Project will raise approximately 12 miles of existing levee system, construct approximately 2 miles of floodwall, and install navigable gates in the Dow Barge Canal to reduce storm surge penetration in that area.
+The recommended Freeport element will raise approximately 12 miles of existing levee system, construct approximately 2 miles of floodwall, and install navigable gates in the Dow Barge Canal to reduce storm surge penetration in that area.

-Project Status & Schedule
+Element Status & Schedule